 This approach treats data scientists as developers.
 Failure is assumed, and exception handling and resiliency is central to the design.
 When a data scientist submits the model for deployment, she also specifies a quality condition and the associated behavior when that condition is broken.
 Automatic retraining can happen as a result of breaking that condition or through regularly scheduled intervals.
 Accenture refers to this capability as self-healing.

 Teresa, Ishmeet, and Jurgen walk you through how to use the approach to include deep learning models and to govern workflow with risk models.
 Along the way, they outline the deployment of models into environments with little or no internet connectivity at the edge.

-Teresa Tung is a managing director at Accenture Technology Labs, where she’s responsible for taking the best-of-breed next-generation software architecture solutions from industry, startups, and academia and evaluating their impact on Accenture’s clients through building experimental prototypes and delivering pioneering pilot engagements.
+Teresa Tung is a managing director at Accenture, where she’s responsible for taking the best-of-breed next-generation software architecture solutions from industry, startups, and academia and evaluating their impact on Accenture’s clients through building experimental prototypes and delivering pioneering pilot engagements.
 Teresa leads R&D on platform architecture for the internet of things and works on real-time streaming analytics, semantic modeling, data virtualization, and infrastructure automation for Accenture’s Applied Intelligence Platform.
 Teresa is Accenture’s most prolific inventor with 170+ patent and applications.
-Teresa holds a PhD in electrical engineering and computer science from the University of California, Berkeley.
+She holds a PhD in electrical engineering and computer science from the University of California, Berkeley.

 Ishmeet Grewal is a senior research analyst at Accenture Labs, where he is the lead developer responsible for developing and prototyping a comprehensive strategy for automated analytics at scale.
 Ishmeet has traveled to 25 countries and likes to climb rocks in his free time.